-By thinking, planning and acting now, we can better ensure the demands of the present do not outweigh the rights of the future.
+By thinking, planning and acting now, we can better ensure the demands of the present do not override the needs of future generations and the sustainability of the land.
 Inclusive, transparent governance and decision-making that make space for everyone's input are crucial for ensuring this transition happens in an equitable way.